"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • proper names: Julia, Marina, Victor, Roman.

-• 3. in the middle Turkic borrowings ( Turkisms) most of all words from the Mongolian language, which is explained by historical criteria (long-term Tatar-Mongolian yoke):
+• 3.
+In the middle Turkic borrowings ( Turkisms) most words from the Mongolian language, which is explained by historical criteria (long-term Tatar-Mongol yoke):

-• words from military, commercial and everyday speech: caravan, holster, mound, quiver, astrakhan fur, bludgeon, treasury, money, altyn, market, rug, raisins, watermelon, basin, iron, hearth, epancha, pants, sash, sheepskin coat, arshin, groceries, noodles, stocking, boot, chest, dressing gown, fog, mess, feather grass, jerboa, pearls, idol, hall, beads;
+• words from military, commercial and everyday speech: caravan, holster, mound, quiver, astrakhan fur, flail, treasury, money, altyn, market, rug, raisins, watermelon, basin, iron, hearth, epancha, pants, sash, sheepskin coat, arshin, grocery, noodles, stocking, boot, chest, robe, fog, disorder, feather grass, jerboa, pearls, idol, palace, beads;

-• almost all names of breeds and colors of horses: argamak(a breed of tall Turkmen horses), roan, buckskin, bay, karak, brown, brown.
+• Almost all names of breeds and colors of horses: argamak(a breed of tall Turkmen horses), roan, dun, bay, karak, brown, brown.

-• A sign of words of Turkic origin is the harmony of vowels ( synharmonism) - the regular use in one word of vowels of only the 1st row: back [a], [y] or frontal [e], [i]: chieftain, caravan, pencil, shoe, lasso, chest, sundress, drum, heel, sash, ulus, mosque, beads.
+• A sign of words of Turkic origin is vowel harmony ( synharmonism) - the natural use in one word of vowels of only the 1st row: back [a], [y] or frontal [e], [i]: ataman, caravan, pencil, boot, lasso, chest, sundress, drum, heel, sash, ulus, mosque, beads.

-4. Scandinavian borrowings (Swedish, Norwegian) in the Russian language are comparatively slightly.
-Words of trade vocabulary, maritime definitions, household words penetrated, also:
+4. Scandinavian The number of borrowings (Swedish, Norwegian) in the Russian language is comparatively small.
+Words of trade vocabulary, maritime definitions, everyday words, also penetrated:

 • proper names Igor, Oleg, Rurik;

-• individual class words herring, chest, pud, hook, anchor, sneak, plush, whip, mast;
+• individual words of the class herring, chest, pood, hook, anchor, sneak, pleat, whip, mast;

 • names of natural phenomena: blizzard;